BenCaunt/CTRL-ALT-FTC/advanced/motion-profiling.md

 ---
-description: What are motion profiles and how can they help us in FTC?
+description: What are motion profiles, and how can they help us in FTC?
 ---

 # Motion Profiling